HalitU/itucsdb1621/docs/developer/member5.rst

 Uploading a message is enabled by this function with the given message id.
-   * The function connects to the database driver.
+   * The function connects to the database.
    * Creates a cursor.
    * Executes an SQL update with message id.
    * Commits the changes to the database.